Islandora/islandora_bagit/README.txt

 ======================

-Islandora BagIt provides an additional hook, islandora_bagit_post_create, allows other modules to get notifications that a Bag has just been created.
+Islandora BagIt provides an additional hook, islandora_bagit_post_create, that allows other modules to get notifications that a Bag has just been created.
 A basic implementation is:

 /**